 If you are thinking of starting a club, please contact a member of the WPA Executive for additional information and support.

-The cost of membership to join the WPA is currently £15.00 for an adult, £6.00 for a junior and £30.00 for a club.
+The cost of membership to join the WPA from 2020 will be £20.00 for an adult, £6.00 for a junior and £30.00 for a club.
 These fees are reviewed on an annual basis.

 If you have any questions regarding joining the WPA or require further information, please contact the WPA Publicity Officer who will only be too happy to provide you with the information you require or you can complete the form below.